cosmic-plus/js-oc-multisig/README.md

   }).catch(console.error)
 ```

-Note: You can also pass a *publicKey*, an *AccountResponse* or a federated
-address to `multisig.pushSignatures`.
-In that case, the returned *Promise* will
-resolve to a *Transaction* that sends the new signatures to the blockchain, or
-to `null` if there's no new signatures.

 ### Pull signatures from the blockchain

-This will add any missing signature found on the blockchain to `transaction`.
+This will get signature found on the blockchain to `transaction`.
+Note that
-Note that only legit signatures shared by legit signers are fetch.
-The *Promise*
+only legit signatures shared by legit signers are fetch.
+The *Promise* returned
-returned by this method is a *boolean* that resolves to `true` when new
+by this method resolves to a *boolean* that is `true` when new signatures were
-signatures were fetched, and to `false` otherwise.
+fetched, `false` otherwise.

 ```js
 multisig.pullSignatures(transaction)